rhdtownsend/gyre/doc/source/ref-guide/input-files/rot-params.rst

 Rotation Parameters
 ===================

-The :nml_g:`rot` namelist group defines rotational parameters; the input file can contain one or more, but only the last (tag-matching) one is used.
-Allowable parameters are:
+The :nml_g:`rot` namelist group defines rotational parameters, as
+follows:

 :nml_n:`coriolis_method` (default :nml_v:`'NULL'`)
   Method used to treat the Coriolis force; one of: